-Boto is a python library that makes it easier to work with services supporting the Amazon Web Services API, such as DreamObjects.
-Using boto directly requires a little bit of Python-scripting knowledge, whereas you can use the same library via utilities like boto-rsync.
+boto is a Python library that makes it easier to work with services supporting the Amazon Web Services API, such as DreamObjects.
+Please note that using boto directly requires a little bit of Python-scripting knowledge.

 This article describes a few different examples on how you can use boto with DreamHost.
 If you’re ready to dig into some boto code, the boto getting started guide is a great place to start.
 DreamHost’s servers already have boto installed so you can skip that part in the documentation.

 Creating a .boto file to store your keys

 Instead of entering your Access and Secret key into every script, you could just create a .boto file to store these credentials.
 View the following article for details:

 The examples below do not use the .boto file, but you could adjust your scripts to use this file if you like.

 Here are some examples of scripts that can be useful for managing your DreamObjects service.

 Checking the size of a bucket